‘La Marchand de Violettes’

 Charles Henry Tenre

 Charles Henry Tenre grew up in the wealthy suburb of Saint-German-en-Laye and by the early 1880s, Tenre was already studying in Paris at the Ecole des Beaux Arts.
-It was a time of great change and opportunities for a young artist, with the growth of commercial galleries, modelled on those in London.
-The new galleries were eager to represent talented artists and they hosted exclusive opening receptions for the emerging bourgeoisie, looking to furnish their grand interiors with fine art.
+It was a time of great change and opportunities for a young artist, with the rapid growth of commercial galleries, modelled on those in London.
+These new galleries were eager to represent talented artists and they hosted exclusive opening receptions for the emerging bourgeoisie, looking to furnish their grand interiors with fine art.

 The period between the Franco-Prussian and First World wars was known as La Belle Epoche, a period where fashion and the arts flourished.
 In 1883, starting to sign his paintings ‘Henry’ Tenre, rather than use his full name, the young Henry Tenre began to exhibit his paintings at the newly formed Societe des Artistes Francais, under the presidency of William-Adolphe Bourguereau, the ‘Societe’ was free from the constraints of government.
 Henry Tenre mastered the art of traditional genre imagery with its sentimental content and emphasis on luxuriant fabrics, colours and texture.